An Australian film starring Eric Bana as the infamous Real Life

 This film provides examples of:

 - Affably Evil: Chopper is a two-bit thug, but he's incredibly charming when he's not killing you, and sometimes even when he is.
+He makes it clear that the average person on the street has nothing to fear from him, but watch out if you're a fellow criminal, especially one who deals drugs.
+Then he's coming after you and you'll be lucky if he leaves with just a big wad of cash that you have generously donated to him.
 This is Truth in Television, as Chopper became a mainstream celebrity in Australia by telling stories from his sordid life.

 - All Is Well That Ends Well: Parodied with Chopper's bizarrely philosophical reaction to being stabbed.
 Justified in that he's talking to cops, so it's Honor Among Thieves.